 Choosing a database is a major investment.
-Once an application has been built on a given database, it is costly and challenging to migrate it to a different database.
+Once an application has been built on a given database, it is costly, challenging and risky to migrate it to a different database.
 Companies usually invest in a small number of core technologies so they can develop expertise, integrations and best practices that can be amortized across many projects.
-NoSQL systems are relatively new, and while there are many options in the market, a small number of products will stand the test of time.
+Non-relational systems are relatively new, and while there are many options in the market, a small number of products will stand the test of time.